shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/log-level-incrementality-feed.md

 For `string` data types, the recommended length of the field varies depending on the field.
 See the table below.

 > [!NOTE]
-> These are Recommendations, not Guarantees
+> These are Recommendations, not Guarantees.
 >
 > The data types are meant to be accurate as documented.
 However, the recommended precision or length for a given data type should not be read as a guarantee.
 For example, a string or numeric column's value may exceed the suggested length or precision listed on this page.
 >